samapriya/awesome-gee-community-datasets/docs/projects/glo30.md

 © DLR e.V.
 2010-2014 and © Airbus Defence and Space GmbH 2014-2018 provided under COPERNICUS by the European Union and ESA; all rights reserved.

+#### Disclaimer
+"The organisations in charge of the Copernicus programme by law or by delegation do not incur any liability for any use of the Copernicus WorldDEM-30"."
+See Article 6(c) in https://docs.sentinel-hub.com/api/latest/static/files/data/dem/resources/license/License-COPDEM-30.pdf

 Created by: European Space Agency, COPERNICUS

 Curated in GEE by: Samapriya Roy